risawitama/verbose-potato/README.md

-## People who don't eat gluten are really going against the grain.
+## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"